DISCLAIMER:

 three nights from exploring the ruins with him, helping him clear the cave

-better than she could remember.
-For the
+than she could remember.
+For the first

 And it wasn't just because of